Stem Cell Injection Therapy

 Stem Cells are undifferentiated cells that have the potential to become other, more specialized types of cells.
 Stem cells are broadly categorized as either "embryonic" or "adult."
 As the name implies, embryonic stem cells are derived from human fetuses, whereas adult stem cells are obtained from, well, adults!

 Currently there are over 70 proven therapies using adult stem cells, while there are none using embryonic stem cells.
 This is in part because scientists have had tremendous difficulty controlling how embryonic stem cells differentiate; they have a nasty habit of causing tumor formation, including teratomas.
 Adult stem cells, on the other hand, do not suffer from this pitfall.

 Mesenchymal stem cells, or MSCs, are multipotent stem cells that can differentiate into a variety of cell types, including: osteoblasts (bone cells), chondrocytes (cartilage cells) and adipocytes (fat cells).
 This has been demonstrated in ex vivo cultures and in vitro or in vivo.
-MSCs are obtained from the bone marrow, most commonly the back of the iliac crest (the "hip bone"), and less commonly from the tibia (the shin bone).
+MSCs are obtained from the bone marrow, most commonly the back of the iliac crest (the "hip bone").

 MSCs can differentiate into many different cell types, as indicated in the diagram below.